CodeYourFuture/The-Piscine/Project-Spaced-Repetition-Tracker/README.md

 Steps:

-1. Select User 1 from the drop-down
+1. Select user 1 from the drop-down
 1. Add “Functions in JS” to the text input
 1. Select the date 19th July ${YEAR} from the date picker
 1. Submit the form

 Expected result:

-- The agenda for User 1 is shown, with the revision dates shown as follows:
+- The agenda for user 1 is shown, with the revision dates shown as follows:
   - Functions in JS, 26th July ${YEAR}
   - Functions in JS, 19th August ${YEAR}
   - Functions in JS, 19th October ${YEAR}